Summary of significant accounting policies

 Restricted cash includes cash held by banks that is subject to withdrawal restrictions.
 Such amounts are typically restricted under secured debt agreements and can be used only to maintain the aircraft securing the debt and to provide debt service payments of principal and interest.

-Trade receivables represent unpaid, current lessee obligations under existing lease contracts or receivables related to inventory sales.
+Trade receivables represent unpaid, current lessee obligations under existing lease contracts.
 An allowance for credit losses on trade receivables is established when the risk of non-recovery is probable.
 The risk of non-recovery is primarily based on the extent to which amounts outstanding exceed the value of security held, together with an assessment of the financial strength and condition of a debtor and the economic conditions persisting in the debtor’s operating environment.
 The allowance for credit losses is classified as leasing expenses in our Consolidated Income Statements.

 Flight equipment held for operating leases, net

 Flight equipment held for operating leases is stated at cost less accumulated depreciation and impairment.
 Flight equipment is depreciated to its estimated residual value on a straight-line basis over the useful life of the aircraft, which is generally 25 years from the date of manufacture, or a different period depending on the disposition strategy.
 The costs of improvements to flight equipment are normally recorded as leasing expenses unless the improvement increases the long-term value or extends the useful life of the flight equipment.
 The capitalized improvement cost is depreciated over the estimated remaining useful life of the aircraft.
 The residual value of our flight equipment is generally 15% of estimated industry standard price, except where more relevant information indicates a different residual value is more appropriate.